tldr-pages/tldr/pages/common/snowsql.md

 `snowsql --config {{path/to/configuration_file}}`

-- Connect to the default instance, specifying a MFA token:
+- Connect to the default instance using a token for multi-factor authentication:

 `snowsql --mfa-passcode {{token}}`